Harrington Products CZ-52 Firing Pins, Rollers and Extractors

 The recoil spring is compressed well beyond its normal range.
 Without the proper tool there is a very good chance that you might launch either the barrel or the slide across the room!

-CZ-52 barrel being removed from the slide.
+Remove the CZ-52 barrel from the slide.

 Remove the barrel from the slide.